 Supporting feminism by playing video games

 The industry has gotten so big.
 It is worth tens of billions of dollars and it is growing every year.
 Women can’t afford to continue to ignore it.
-And the fact is that many women do not ignore it: it is said that the number of female gamers is on the increase and that roughly 40% of US gamers are women.
-But the percentage of games created by women, marketed to a female (or mixed) audience is significantly lower than that: “Women and non-binary people make up approximately 14% of game audio professionals.”
+And the fact is that many women do not ignore it: it is said that the number of female gamers is on the increase and that roughly 40% of US gamers are women. [*as of July 2022, women gamers in the US have reached 48%, slightly trailing male gamers at 52%] But the percentage of games created by women, marketed to a female (or mixed) audience is significantly lower than that: “Women and non-binary people make up approximately 14% of game audio professionals.”

 It’s time to end the chicken-and-egg cycle.
 The more women play games and the more they communicate about what they’d like their games to be like, the more gaming professionals will start developing such games and hiring and promoting more women.
 We’re not there yet.
 But there’s hope.
 Cinema is changing.
 The video games industry can change too.

 As you may have understood from this newsletter, I’m very clueless when it comes to games.
 I’m open to all your suggestions.
 What would be the best way for me to get started?
 What’s the game that YOU like best and why?